 of identification and undergo a rigorous background check, he said.
 That

 person would be issued a hardware token, such as a smart card, and a password.

 Obtaining a certificate at the standard level is "a little bit down

 the food chain of absolute security," Bream said.
 In those cases, users

-can apply over the Internet and be issued a password.
+can apply via the Internet and be issued a password.
 When users with digital

 certificates link to Washington's new business portal, they must pass through

 several more layers of security.
-The digital certificates are checked against
+Digital certificates are checked against

 a published directory of both valid and revoked or expired certificates,